 OpenAIRE provides a tool which tests online repository compliance with Open Science guidelines: Validator service.

 1.2.
-The CC BY 4.0 licence should be incorporated into the terms of service of the repository.
+The CC BY 4.0 license should be incorporated into the terms of service of the repository.

 Terms of service are general rules about how a service, such as a website, can be used.
 These may include a multitude of conditions, such as privacy policies, limitations of liability, and codes of conduct.
 All users of the service have to agree to the terms of service.

-Creative Commons provide guidance on how to integrate their licences within your terms of service:
+Creative Commons provide guidance on how to integrate their licenses within your terms of service:

 1.2.1.
-The CC BY 4.0 licence exists as a separate legal document from the terms of service.
+The CC BY 4.0 license exists as a separate legal document from the terms of service.

-Creative Commons provide guidance on how to integrate their licences within your terms of service:
+Creative Commons provide guidance on how to integrate their licenses within your terms of service:

 2.1.
 You should provide metadata in order to enhance discoverability of your resources.